fastify/fastify/docs/ContentTypeParser.md

 ##### Custom Parser Options
 + `parseAs` (string): Either `'string'` or `'buffer'` to designate how the incoming data should be collected.
 Default: `'buffer'`.
-+ `bodyLimit` (number): May be supplied to override the global maximum body limit on a per parser basis.
-Default: `null`.
++ `bodyLimit` (number): The maximum payload size, in bytes, that the custom parser will accept.
+Defaults to the global body limit passed to the [`Fastify factory function`](https://github.com/fastify/fastify/blob/master/docs/Factory.md#bodylimit).

 #### Catch All
 There are some cases where you need to catch all requests regardless of their content type.
 With Fastify, you just need to add the `'*'` content type.